MaryAnneLee/zero-waste-design/README.md

 3. Responsive issues navigation bar.
 On smaller screens the nav bar got hidden by the hero image.
 Solution: Removed float:left on the logo.
 Got help from Code institute tutor team on this one.

-4. The first test in the W3C Validator pointed out one thing - "section lacks heading.
+4. W3C Validator pointed out one thing on index.html - "section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."
 Solution: Changed section to div because didn't want a heading.
 Enough info in the hero image text just above this section.

+5. W3C validator pointed out one thing on portfolio.html - Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.
+Solution: Changed section to div because didn't want a heading.

+6. W3C validator pointed out four things on workshops.html -
+- Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.
+Solution: Changed section to div because didn't want a heading.

+- Bad value for attribute action on element form: Must be non-empty.
+Solution: Was empty because I hadn't yet created the thank you-page for the form, but was added after writing this.

+- Saw an end tag after body had been closed.
+Solution: Removed the extra </body>

+- Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+Solution: Changed heading to h2 which was what I wanted there.

 Apart from these issues there have been a few minor issues, but mostly just testing my way through because using HTML and CSS are all new to me.
 So there's been a few changes, mostly on the homepage and trying to figure out the best way to display the images and text.